Rendering Children in React

 object prop to render child elements is the least flexible option because the component itself controls the type of children that are rendered and their props.
 This approach might be suitable for components that prioritize consistency over flexibility because the component controls all aspects of rendering.

 Here the component is saying: Just give me the data — I’ll take care of rendering the children.

 In this example, the consumer provides an array of items and the

 Tabs component decides what to render.
 This makes it difficult for the consumer to override the appearance and behavior of the tabs.

 children prop to compose child elements is idiomatic in React.
-This approach is a bit more flexible because it lets the consumer render the children.
+This approach is a bit more flexible because it allows the consumer to decide how to render the children.
 However, the result is a tight coupling between the component and its children.
-For the component to control its children, they must expose the necessary props.
+In order for the component to control its children, they must expose the necessary props.